dullhunk/book/careers-lab/manchester/local-employers/north-west.md

-Some local employers of Computer Science students in and around Manchester, what some people might call the [Northern Powerhouse](https://en.wikipedia.org/wiki/Northern_Powerhouse).
-This is a partial list, designed to give you a flavour of local employers.
+This section http://git.io.manc list local employers of Computer Science students in and around Manchester, what some people call the [Northern Powerhouse](https://en.wikipedia.org/wiki/Northern_Powerhouse).
+This is a partial list, designed to give you a flavour of local employers rather than be comprehensive.

 * Ampersand Commerce, http://ampersandcommerce.com, M3 2JA
 * Apadmi, http://www.apadmi.com/careers, M17 1LB